wp-plugins/nextgen-facebook/readme.txt

 }
 `

 NGFB Open Graph+ can also generate debug / activity messages by ckecking the 'Add Hidden Debug Info' on the Open Graph+ Advanced settings page.
-The debug mesages will be added directly to the webpage, as HTML comments, to allow debugging remotely.
+The debug messages will be added directly to the webpage as HTML comments, to allow debugging issues remotely.
 You can also define the following constant to enable the same behavior.

 `
 define('NGFB_DEBUG', true);